posabsolute/backbone-mobile-components/readme.md

 ### navigate

-Currently each <a> element are tied in to pages, in that sense the navigate method is called when one of those is pushed
+Currently each "a" element are tied in to pages, in that sense the navigate method is called when one of those is pushed